chrisfesler/markdown-for-p2/README.md

 ### TODO

 * this plugin needs an admin page, so you can specify the exact commandline
-    * would allow use of other markdown converters (like [kramdown](http://kramdown.gettalong.org/))
+    * could allow use of other markdown converters (like [kramdown](http://kramdown.gettalong.org/))
-    * would allow setting of specific options, which are currently hardcoded (meta-TODO: add a link)
+    * could allow setting of specific options, which are currently hardcoded (meta-TODO: add a link)
+    * could allow specification of the highlightjs style (currently solarized light)
 * comments are saved as HTML, not in their original form.
 This is also true of the unmodified plugin.
 * math in comments is not correctly transformed, or at least,